The Anglican Way

 The Sacraments

 We believe in the centrality and necessity of the two Sacraments of the Gospel - Baptism and Holy Communion - which our Lord instituted for all Christians.
-Furthermore, we affirm the five Sacraments of the Church, which have been preserved in the Anglican tradition: Confirmation, Penance, Unction, Matrimony, and Holy Orders.

 The Book of Common Prayer